blockchain-lab-um/ssi-snap-docs/docs/get_started.md

 else console.log(response.error)
 ```

-To get an array of VCs stored in MetaMask (Will only return VCs of the connected account).
+To `get an array of VCs` stored in MetaMask:

+_NOTE:_ This will retrieve a list of VCs stored under currently connected account.

 ```
 const response = await window.ethereum.request({